John H. Johnson: Negro Digest

 Once the idea of Negro Digest occurred to him, it began to seem like a "black gold mine," Johnson stated in his autobiography Succeeding against the Odds.
 He spent months searching for funding, despite that he remained enthusiastic even though he was discouraged on all sides from doing so.
 Only his mother, a woman with biblical faith and deep religious convictions, as well as a powerful belief in her son, supported his vision and allowed him to use her furniture as collateral for a $500 loan to buy stamps.
 He used those stamps to mail offers to 20,000 policyholders in the SLL phonebook, securing 3,000 subscribers at $2 each.'
 He used those stamps to mail connections in the SLL phonebook.
 He received $6,000 and used publish the first edition of Negro Digest in 1942.
 The first issue featured Langston Hughes and Walter White, tying to civil rights.
 It countered stereotypes by showcasing Black professionals, artists, and history.
-Johnson would get a deferment for WW2 being deemed to vital to the distribution of information nationally.
+Johnson would get a deferment for World War II, being deemed too vital to the distribution of information nationally.
 During its early days, the Negro Digest was run out of the SLL law library.
-Johnson had a problem with distribution until he teamed up with Joseph Levy, a magazine distributor who was impressed with him Levy provided valuable marketing tips and opened the doors that allowed the new digest to reach newsstands in other urban centers.
-He then had an issue of not being in enough newsstands, to fix this he paid his coworkers at SLL to buy up copies in newsstands.
-He would continue to use guerrilla tactics early on to sell his magazine, first, he had salesman across the country directly selling the magazine.
-In addition to that he employed postmen to help geomap his target population within cities to more efficiently place flyers.
+Johnson had a problem with distribution until he teamed up with Joseph Levy, a magazine distributor who was impressed with him.
+Levy provided valuable marketing tips and opened the doors that allowed the new digest to reach newsstands in other urban centers.
+He then had an issue of not being in enough newsstands; to fix this, he paid his coworkers at SLL to buy up copies in newsstands.
+He would continue to use guerrilla tactics early on to sell his magazine.
+He had salesmen across the country directly selling the magazine.
+In addition, he employed postmen to help geomap his target population within cities to more efficiently place flyers.
 He also took it upon himself to sell in busses, streetcars, and even in cotton fields to get his magazine out into the open market.
-Within six months circulation had reached 50,000.
-In 1943 he would unofficially leave SLL to focus on his magazine, though he wouldn't officially leave until he started buying shares in the company, eventually becoming its CEO.
-Also in 1943 Johnson would purchase his first property, which would eventually become the first headquarters of the Johnson Publishing Company.
-Negro Digest was brought to new heights when First Lady Eleanor Roosevelt wrote a column in 1943 increasing circulation to 150,000 readers.
-In 1945 due to American war efforts he was told that he needed to reduce his publishing reach by almost 4 times.
-To rectify this he went to a lawyer named J. Norman Goddess, who advised him to plead to the government on his own to garner sympathy.
-He made an impassioned plea to the War Production Board and won allowing him to continue publishing and preventing the Negro Digest from collapsing.
+Within six months, circulation had reached 50,000.
+In 1943, he would unofficially leave SLL to focus on his magazine, though he wouldn't officially leave until he started buying shares in the company, eventually becoming its CEO.
+Johnson would purchase his first property in 1943, which would eventually become the first headquarters of the Johnson Publishing Company.
+Negro Digest was brought to new heights when First Lady Eleanor Roosevelt wrote a column in 1943, increasing circulation to 150,000 readers.
+Due to American war efforts, he was told in 1945 that he needed to reduce his publishing reach by almost fourfold.
+To rectify this, he went to a lawyer by the name of J. Norman Goddess, who advised him to plead to the government on his own to garner sympathy.
+He made an impassioned plea to the War Production Board and won, allowing him to continue publishing and preventing the Negro Digest from collapsing.
 This publication covered African-American history, literature, arts, and cultural issues.
-In 1951 Negro Digest was discontinued, having been dwarfed by Ebony, it would make a brief return in the 60s under the name Black World before its ultimate dissolution in 1976.
+In 1951, Negro Digest was discontinued, having been dwarfed by Ebony.
+It would make a brief return in the 1960s under the name Black World before its ultimate dissolution in 1976.